-- (1) During the period under review, the corporate auditors attended all fifteen meetings of the Board of Directors and all twelve meetings of the Board of Senior Vice Presidents. - (2) In accordance with auditing policy and plans formulated by the Board of Corporate Auditors in July 2017, corporate auditors held meetings with members of the Board as well as divisional and departmental general managers during the period under review, and conducted audits of the Company's offices and plants, and laboratories as well as Japanese and overseas subsidiaries.
+- (1) During the period under review, the corporate auditors attended all fifteen meetings of the Board of Directors, all three meetings of the Board of Senior Vice Presidents (predecessor of the Executive Committee), and all nineteen meetings of the current Executive Committee. - (2) In accordance with auditing policy and plans formulated by the Board of Corporate Auditors in July 2018, corporate auditors held meetings with members of the Board as well as divisional and departmental general managers during the period under review, and conducted audits of the Company's offices and plants, and laboratories as well as Japanese and overseas subsidiaries.